-Identification of Policy Issue
+Identification of Policy Issues

 Policy causes of poverty and discrimination are referred to as 'policy issues' in advocacy.
-Policy issues include one of the following situations: absence of policy, inadequate policy, or improper enforcement of existing policies.
+Policy issues include one of the following situations: absence of policy, inadequate policy, and improper enforcement of existing policies.
 It is good to present reports of your policy analysis in a form other than long essay-type reports.
-One example of a matrix form is given in Table 2.1.
+Table 2.1 gives an example of a matrix form.
 An organisation working to promote women's education might analyse the information as given here.
 This is a very simple example.
 Other examples related to practical field interventions can be drawn in a similar way.